Marquinhos: 2016–17 season

-2017–18, 2018–19: Domestic success
+2017–2019: Continual domestic dominance

 Marquinhos began the 2017–18 season on 29 July, starting as PSG won 2–1 in the 2017 Trophée des Champions at the Grand Stade de Tanger in Morocco.
 In the team's victorious run in the Coupe de la Ligue, he scored in the 3–2 semi-final win at Rennes on 30 January 2018, but was unused in the 3–0 final win over Monaco as young local Presnel Kimpembe took his place.
 PSG won all four domestic competitions over the season, and Marquinhos told Le Figaro at the end of the campaign that he would remain at the club.

-2019–20: European final
+2019–2021: Champions League final and assuming captaincy

 On 12 August 2020, Marquinhos scored a late equaliser against Atalanta in the Champions League quarter-finals, sparking a late comeback for PSG to win 2–1.
-On 18 August, Marquinhos scored in a 3–0 win over RB Leipzig in the semi-finals of the competition, which saw PSG reach the Champions League final for the first time in its history.
+On 18 August, he scored in a 3–0 win over RB Leipzig in the semi-finals of the competition, which saw PSG reach the Champions League final for the first time in its history.
 PSG eventually lost out 1–0 to Bayern Munich on 23 August.

-2020–21: Club captaincy

 Marquinhos was appointed as PSG's club captain on 15 September 2020, succeeding Thiago Silva in the role.
 He scored his first goal of the season in a match against Nice five days later.
 On 2 December, Marquinhos scored the second goal for PSG in a 3–1 win against Manchester United in the UEFA Champions League group stage.

-In January 2021, Marquinhos played his 300th PSG game against Marseille, also entering the club's top 10 appearance makers of all time.
+In January 2021, he made his 300th PSG appearance in a 2–1 Trophée des Champions victory over Marseille, also entering the club's top ten appearance makers of all time.

+2022–2024: All-time appearances record

+On 19 May 2023, Marquinhos signed a new long-term contract at PSG until June 2028, which, if fulfilled, would see him to his fifteenth year at the club.
+On 6 April 2024, he featured in his 435th match for PSG against Clermont, equaling Jean-Marc Pilorget's record of all-time appearances.

+Four days later, he surpassed him by appearing in his 436th match against Barcelona in the quarter-finals of the UEFA Champions League.

+2024–25 season: Continental treble

+Marquinhos began the season on 16 August 2024, coming on as a substitute in a 4–1 away win against Le Havre.
+He played his first Champions League game of the season on 18 September in a 1–0 win against Girona.
+On 1 February 2025, he featured in his 100th Champions League match in a 3–0 away win over Brest during the knockout play-offs.
+A month later, on 1 March, he scored his first goal of the season in a 4–1 win against Lille.

+Marquinhos captained PSG to their first-ever Champions League title with a commanding 5–0 win over Inter Milan in the final.
+The victory completed a historic continental treble, as the club had already secured the Ligue 1 title and the Coupe de France.